bayunsystems/BayunSDK/Android/TestApps/BayunS3/README.md

+## BayunS3

+BayunS3 is a sample application that uses overridden methods from AWSS3 SDK for secure storage onto AWS S3.
+For details, see [Documentation](https://www.bayunsystems.com/resources/awss3_wrapper_android/bayuns3.html).

 **Instructions for use :**

 1. Check out the latest code for BayunS3 sample application, along-with Bayun SDK, by cloning the top-level BayunSDK repository.